Localization with non-Hermitian off-diagonal disorder: Discussion

 The disorder in hopping results in localization in the system.
 The well-known Hatano-Nelson model is also a model with off-diagonal disorder but the disorder is not at all random, meaning that there is some preferred direction of movement of the particle and for that reason, the wavefunctions get localized at that edge of the lattice.
 In contrast to that, in our model, there is no such preferred direction and likewise, the wavefunctions get localized at different positions of the lattice.

 In this work first, we have conducted a study on the spectral statistics, which has come up with the result that the spectral statistics remains Wigner-Dyson type at small disorder and becomes Poissonian at large disorder strength.
 In between, there is a continuous change in spectral statistics from the Wigner-Dyson type to the Poisson distribution.
 For the band edge of the energy spectrum, the delocalization-localization crossover starts at smaller disorders compared to the mid-band states.
 However, at the center of the spectrum, the wavefunction is always delocalized which is related to the singularity in the DOS at the mid-band.
+Band-edge levels exhibit Poisson statistics already at parameter values where mid-band levels still display Wigner-Dyson statistics.
+This separation of crossover scales, quantified in Fig. 1, provides a spectral counterpart to the mid-band delocalized state and DOS singularity.